Sports in Philadelphia: Football

-The Philadelphia Stars were a football team in the USFL, a league that attempted to compete with the NFL for three seasons in the 1980s.
-The Stars, playing at Veterans Stadium, won the league championship in their second season in Philadelphia in 1983−84, but the franchise moved to Baltimore for the league's final season.
+The Philadelphia Stars were a football team in the United States Football League (USFL), a league that attempted to compete with the NFL for three seasons in the 1980s.
+The Stars, playing at Veterans Stadium, won the 1984 league championship in their second season in Philadelphia, but the franchise moved to Baltimore for the league's final season in 1985.
 The team was coached by Jim Mora, who went on to a successful coaching career in the NFL, and among its players were future NFL Pro Bowlers Sam Mills and Sean Landeta (who later played for the Philadelphia Eagles).
 Unlike the NFL, the league played in the spring and summer, but it folded after a failed antitrust lawsuit and an aborted attempt to directly compete with the NFL in the fall.
 In 2022, the Philadelphia Stars name and iconography were resurrected with a team in the new USFL (although all games were played in Birmingham, Alabama).
-In 2023, that league merged with the XFL to form the United Football League, which announced that the Stars franchise would not be folded into the new league.
+In their first season, the Stars reached the USFL championship game, but fell to the Birmingham Stallions.
+In 2023, the USFL merged with the XFL to form the United Football League, and it was announced that the Stars franchise would not be folded into the new league.